-However, it is important to limit the processing to the minimum required by the terms of the agreement, otherwise, you will need to find an additional legal basis (e.g. consent or legitimate interest).
-Which legal basis is the most suitable depends on your situation and on the processing you intend to do (e.g. profiling, disclosure of information to 3rd party, or use of customer data for educational purposes).
+However, it's important to limit the processing to the minimum required by the terms of the agreement, otherwise, you will need to find an additional legal basis (e.g., consent or legitimate interest).
+Which legal basis is the most suitable depends on your situation and on the processing you intend to do (e.g., profiling, disclosure of information to third party, or use of customer data for educational purposes).

 Consent as legal basis

 If you opt to use consent as a legal basis, the GDPR makes it very clear that consent should not be blended with the terms of a contract.
 Instead, they need to be clearly specified.